 10 Best Practices for Addressing Ethical Issues and Moral Distress

-Ethical conflicts are pervasive in today’s healthcare settings, where organizations are trying to do more with less and medical advances and life-extending treatments often cause suffering.
-When unable to do what they consider the correct action, clinicians--nurses and other healthcare providers--may experience moral distress.
+Ethical issues in healthcare settings are pervasive, where organizations are trying to do more with less and medical advances and life-extending treatments often cause suffering.
+When unable to do what they consider the correct action, clinicians—nurses and other healthcare providers—may experience moral distress.

 “Our challenge isn’t to eliminate moral distress; it is becoming part of our new normal and not going away, so our new goals have become learning how to recognize and address it effectively,” said Ramon Lavandero, RN, MA, MSN, FAAN, senior director of the American Association of Critical-Care Nurses (AACN) and clinical associate professor at Yale University School of Nursing.
 “Healthcare leaders can start by helping clinicians learn how to recognize moral distress and point them to resources to help address it.”

 Clinicians often think moral distress is limited to situations involving treatment and end-of-life decisions, but that’s not true, Lavandero added.

 “Things are changing,” he explained.
 “Now they’re also experiencing it in situations that involve workarounds, bullying and disasters.”

 The American Nurses Association (ANA) also has found work environments and genomics are areas of ethical concern.

 Finding ways to successfully deal with ethical conflicts is critical not only to the distressed clinicians but also to organizations striving to improve outcomes, since moral distress can adversely affect patient care and is associated with employee burnout and job turnover.